Get started

 2. Cross-platform reach in one session.
 Your agent (e.g., Claude Code in a terminal) can edit your iOS Swift files and your Android Kotlin files simultaneously.
 By-hand integration on both platforms means doing the wiring twice; agent-driven means once.

-3. Permission derivation handled automatically. getPermissions returns the exact set of Android manifest entries and iOS Info.plist keys for your spec.
-You don't have to memorize that voice_command triggers need NSSpeechRecognitionUsageDescription.
+3. Permission derivation handled automatically. getPermissions returns the exact set of Android manifest entries and iOS Info.plist keys for your capability list.
+You don't have to memorize that subscribing to transcription_incremental needs NSSpeechRecognitionUsageDescription.
 See concepts/permissions.

-4. Validation before testing. validateIntegration checks correctness before runtime, so you find spec errors at compose time instead of staring at silent no-ops.
+4. Validation before testing. validateIntegration checks structural correctness (dependencies declared, bootstrap wired, permissions cover the declared capabilities) before runtime, so you find integration errors at compose time instead of staring at silent no-ops.

 5. Live debugging through getEventLog.
-When something goes wrong, your agent queries the structured 7-layer event log directly and tells you which layer failed.
+When something goes wrong, your agent queries the structured event log directly and tells you which chip the failure landed in — errors for everything that failed (regardless of modality), or voice / camera / ai / lifecycle / custom to narrow to a single subsystem.
 The by-hand path means reading raw Logcat / os_log output yourself.

 Alternative paths (currently deferred)